Peter Lorre: Early life

 Elvira died when Lorre was four years old, leaving Alajos with three very young sons.
-Alajos soon married her best friend Melanie Klein, with whom he had two more children.
+Alajos soon married Elvira's best friend Melanie Klein, with whom he had two more children.
 However, Lorre and Melanie never got along, and this colored his childhood memories.
 Anticipating that he might be conscripted following the outbreak of the Second Balkan War in 1913, Alajos moved the family to Vienna.
-Following the outbreak of World War I, he served on the Eastern Front during the winter of 1914–1915 before being put in charge of a prison camp due to heart trouble.
+Following the outbreak of World War I, he served on the Eastern Front during the winter of 1914–1915 before being put in command of a prison camp due to heart trouble.